 |Build Volume||10.8 x 15.7”|

 Users can import models either directly from their PC or by transferring them via SD card.
-This is pretty standard, but for a high-end printer, we’d really expect to see some kind of WiFi compatibility or even a dedicated mobile app.
-Still, the import is the least important part of the process so this is only a minor annoyance at worst.
+This is quite standard, but for a high-end printer, we’d really expect to see some kind of WiFi compatibility or even a dedicated mobile app.
+Still, the import is the least essential part of the process so this is only a tiny annoyance at worst.

 On the plus side, both the hardware and software used are open-source.
 This means that you can print up a few replacement parts in case anything goes wrong, and guarantees you don’t have to pay for the software itself.
 Construction takes a long time, though, at around 20 hours.